AccelByte/matchmaking-function-grpc-plugin-server-python/README.md

        }
    }
    ```

-6. Still In `postman`, now we can send match ticket to start matchmaking by copying sample `json` below and replace it into `postman` message then click `Send`
+5. Now we can send match ticket to start matchmaking by copying sample `json` below and replace it into `postman` message then click `Send`.

    ```json
    {